 Speed and productivity

-For senior developers, this can save time.
-Thanks to AI, they can now focus on solving more complex problems instead of boilerplate (repetitive code that is mostly the same across projects) code or syntax.
-AI takes care of routine tasks like form creation or minor refactoring, allowing developers to focus on things that require complex logic.
+For senior developers, this saves time.
+Thanks to AI, they can focus on harder problems instead of boilerplate (repetitive code that is mostly the same across projects) or syntax.
+AI handles the routine, like building forms or minor refactoring, so developers can spend their time on the parts that need real logic.

 Prototyping

-For non-technical or design positions, there is the opportunity to quickly prototype an application or parts of an application.
-Figma, for example, also offers prototyping, but an interactive site can be far more interesting and useful (for UX improvements, for example).
+Non-technical and design roles can quickly prototype an application or parts of it.
+Figma offers prototyping too, but an interactive site can be far more interesting and useful, for example when you want to improve the UX.

-The conversational nature of vibe coding encourages creativity and allows developers to explore ideas they might not have considered before.
-There are even voice-controlled tools such as SuperWhisper that enable a hands-free coding experience.
+Vibe coding works like a conversation, and that encourages creativity.
+Developers end up exploring ideas they might not have considered before.
+There are even voice-controlled tools such as SuperWhisper that let you code hands-free.

 Code quality

-AI-generated code may contain bugs, be inefficient, or may not be completely secure.
-LLMs may produce code that works superficially but hides problems that may not be immediately obvious.
-A well-known company Snyk, who deals with security, for example, writes that AI-generated code is often vulnerable to problems such as SQL injection (a vulnerability where a user can send SQL to a server and change/delete data there) and should always be checked.
+AI-generated code can contain bugs, be inefficient, or fall short on security.
+Large language models (LLMs) can produce code that works on the surface but hides problems you will not spot right away.
+The security firm Snyk, for example, writes that AI-generated code is often vulnerable to issues such as SQL injection (an attack where a user sends their own SQL to a server and changes or deletes data), and should always be reviewed.

 Spaghetti code

-Under the hands of inexperienced developers, so-called "spaghetti code", another term often used at the moment, can be created.
-Spaghetti code is simply poorly written or generated code that is inconsistent and then needs to be fixed by experienced programmers.
+In the hands of inexperienced developers, you get so-called "spaghetti code", another term you hear a lot right now.
+It is simply poorly written or generated, inconsistent code that experienced programmers then have to clean up.

-Unless the AI has a very specific prompt and modifications are made to a large portion of code and many files, the AI often fails to realize the connections and components or files may not work together.
-At the same time, AI tends to produce more complex code than is needed.
-If you want AI to do something, you should know how you want to achieve it and specify it in the prompt.
-For example, "Do X using Y functionality (i.e. maps in JavaScript)".
+When the AI does not get a specific enough prompt, and the changes touch a large part of the code across many files, it often misses the connections.
+Components or files then may not work together.
+AI also tends to write more complex code than you need.
+If you want it to do something, you should know how you want it done and put that in the prompt.
+For example, "Do X using Y (such as the map function in JavaScript)".

 Dependence on AI

-Vibe coding projects often lack modularity, documentation, or adhere to best practices, making them difficult to scale and maintain.
-When a project needs to be fixed, developers may have difficulty understanding the code, which can lead to technical debt and high costs.
+Vibe coding projects often lack modularity and documentation, and skip best practices, which makes them hard to scale and maintain.
+When a project needs a fix, developers struggle to understand the code.
+That leads to technical debt and high costs.

 Legal risks

-This is probably debatable, but we see it as a negative side of things.
-On the one hand, the idea that everyone can create apps and barriers are removed is nice, but on the other hand, even the apps we already have are in many cases not 100% secure.
+This one is debatable, but we lean toward seeing it as a downside.
+The idea that anyone can build an app and the barriers fall is appealing.
+But even the apps we already have are, in many cases, not fully secure or finished.

-Although the application can be 'unprompted', they require even more follow-up care.
-They need to be rigorously tested and this is again a technical skill.
-You need to check that the code makes sense and that the different parts of the application communicate correctly, and for this again you need good programming skills.
+You can "prompt" an app into existence, but it then needs even more care.
+You have to test it thoroughly, and that is a technical skill.
+You have to check that the code makes sense and that the different parts of the app talk to each other correctly, and that again takes solid programming knowledge.

-There are more and more cases when a non-technical person, when vibe coding an application, paid for the fact that he did not understand the code.
-Hobby hackers buried the app.
-This is through untreated rate limiting on the API (how many requests can be sent in a certain time frame), and other security holes.
+There are more and more cases where a non-technical person vibe-coded an app and paid for not understanding the code.
+Hobby hackers killed it off, through an unprotected rate limit on the API (how many requests you can send within a given time) and other security holes.

-For example, Loveable, where you can try vibe coding, mentions that their new version is more secure, but they don't describe how.
-From their announcement we only learn that they have added Security Scan functionality.
+For example, Lovable, where you can try vibe coding, says its new version is more secure, but does not say how.
+The announcement only tells us they added a Security Scan feature.

-The code that AI learns from is still made by humans, and unfortunately most developers and companies don't have security 100% figured out either.
+The code AI learns from is still written by humans, and unfortunately most developers and companies have not fully figured out security either.

-How to avoid problems and exploit the potential of vibe coding
+How to avoid the problems and get the most out of vibe coding

-• Step by step: Generate and implement code in small chunks.
-Mainly test the code to detect bugs early.
+- Step by step.
+Generate and ship code in small chunks.
+Above all, test it so you catch bugs early.

-• Properly prompt: Provide specific and concise guidance to reduce ambiguity and improve the quality of AI outputs.
+- Prompt precisely.
+Give specific, concise instructions to reduce ambiguity and improve the quality of the output.

-• Limit the range: Use vibe coding only for smaller projects such as prototypes or personal tools, not for production software without a thorough review.
+- Keep the scope small.
+Use vibe coding only for smaller projects such as prototypes or personal tools, not for production software without a thorough review.

 Conclusion

-Vibe coding is an alternative way of developing software that uses AI to convert natural language into code.
-This can make programming faster, more accessible and more creative.
+Vibe coding is a different way of building software, where AI turns natural language into code.
+That can make programming faster, more accessible, and more creative.

-However, it has its own pitfalls - the generated code can be unreliable, harder to maintain and can carry legal risks.
-That's why human oversight is still important.
-When developers cleverly combine AI with classical skills and stick to best practices, they can make the most of vibe coding while avoiding most of the pitfalls.
+But it has its pitfalls.
+The generated code can be unreliable, harder to maintain, and may carry legal risks.
+That is why human oversight still matters.
+When developers combine AI with classic skills and stick to best practices, they get the most out of vibe coding and avoid most of the traps.

-It's not a replacement for traditional software engineering - but a great tool if used correctly.
+It is not a replacement for traditional software engineering, but it is a great tool when you use it correctly.

 Related articles: